Tapir: Physical characteristics

 The proboscis of the tapir is a highly flexible organ, able to move in all directions, allowing the animals to grab foliage that would otherwise be out of reach.
 Tapirs often exhibit the flehmen response, a posture in which they raise their snouts and show their teeth to detect scents.
 This response is frequently exhibited by bulls sniffing for signs of other males or females in oestrus in the area.
 The length of the proboscis varies among species; Malayan tapirs have the longest snouts and Brazilian tapirs have the shortest.
-The evolution of tapir probosces, made up almost entirely of soft tissues rather than bony internal structures, gives the Tapiridae skull a unique form in comparison to other perissodactyls, with a larger sagittal crest, orbits positioned more rostrally, a posteriorly telescoped cranium, and a more elongated and retracted nasoincisive incisure.Colbert, Matthew (2002) Tapirus terrestris.
-Digital Morphology.
-Retrieved June 20, 2006.
+The evolution of tapir probosces, made up almost entirely of soft tissues rather than bony internal structures, gives the Tapiridae skull a unique form in comparison to other perissodactyls, with a larger sagittal crest, orbits positioned more rostrally, a posteriorly telescoped cranium, and a more elongated and retracted nasoincisive incisure.

 Tapirs have brachyodont, or low-crowned teeth, that lack cementum.
 Their dental formula is:

-Totaling 42 to 44 teeth, this dentition is closer to that of equids, which may differ by one less canine, than their other perissodactyl relatives, rhinoceroses.Huffman, Brent.
-Order Perissodactyla at Ultimate Ungulate Their incisors are chisel-shaped, with the third large, conical upper incisor separated by a short gap from the considerably smaller canine.
+Totaling 42 to 44 teeth, this dentition is closer to that of equids, which may differ by one less canine, than their other perissodactyl relatives, rhinoceroses.
+Their incisors are chisel-shaped, with the third large, conical upper incisor separated by a short gap from the considerably smaller canine.
 A much longer gap is found between the canines and premolars, the first of which may be absent.
-Tapirs are lophodonts, and their cheek teeth have distinct lophs (ridges) between protocones, paracones, metacones and hypocones.Myers, P., R. Espinosa, C. S. Parr, T. Jones, G. S. Hammond, and T. A. Dewey.
-2006.
-The Basic Structure of Cheek Teeth.
-The Animal Diversity Web (online).
-Retrieved June 20, 2006.
+Tapirs are lophodonts, and their cheek teeth have distinct lophs (ridges) between protocones, paracones, metacones and hypocones.

 Tapirs have brown eyes, often with a bluish cast to them, which has been identified as corneal cloudiness, a condition most commonly found in Malayan tapirs.
-The exact etiology is unknown, but the cloudiness may be caused by excessive exposure to light or by trauma.Janssen, Donald L., DVM, Dipl ACZM, Bruce A. Rideout, DVM, PhD, Dipl ACVP, Mark E. Edwards, PhD.
-"Medical Management of Captive Tapirs (Tapirus sp.)."
-1996 American Association of Zoo Veterinarians Proceedings.
-Nov 1996.
-Puerto Vallarta, Mexico.
-Pp. 1–11 However, the tapir's sensitive ears and strong sense of smell help to compensate for deficiencies in vision.
+The exact etiology is unknown, but the cloudiness may be caused by excessive exposure to light or by trauma.
+However, the tapir's sensitive ears and strong sense of smell help to compensate for deficiencies in vision.

 Tapirs have simple stomachs and are hindgut fermenters that ferment digested food in a large cecum.

-Lifecycle
+Life cycle

 Young tapirs reach sexual maturity between three and five years of age, with females maturing earlier than males.
 Under good conditions, a healthy female tapir can reproduce every two years; a single young, called a calf, is born after a gestation of about 13 months.
 The natural lifespan of a tapir is about 25 to 30 years, both in the wild and in zoos.
 Apart from mothers and their young offspring, tapirs lead almost exclusively solitary lives.